A Comprehensive Survey on Deep Graph Representation Learning: Graph Transformer

 Path features between nodes are always treated as inductive bias added to the original score function.
-Let $\text{SP}_{ij} = (e_1,e_2,\ldots,e_N)$ denote the shortest path between node pair $(v_i, v_j)$. \textbf{GRUGT} \cite{cai2020graph} uses GRU \cite{chung2014empirical} to encode forward and backward features as: $\mathbf{r}_{ij}=\text{GRU}(\text{SP}_{ij})$, $\mathbf{r}_{ji} = \text{GRU}(\text{SP}_{ji})$.
-Then, the final attention score is calculated by adding up four components: from front to back, which represent content-based score, source-dependent bias, target-dependent bias and universal bias respectively. \textbf{Graphormer} \cite{ying2021transformers} uses both path length and path embedding to introduce structural bias as: where $b_N$ is a trainable scalar indexed by $N$, the length of $\text{SP}_{ij}$ . $\mathbf{e}_k$ is the embedding of the the edge $e_k$, and $\mathbf{w}^E_{k} \in \mathbb{R}^{d}$ is the $k$-th edge parameter.
-If $\text{SP}_{ij}$ does not exist, then $b_N$ and $c_{ij}$ are set to be special value.
+Let $\text{SP}_{ij} = (e_1,e_2,\ldots,e_N)$ denote the shortest path between node pair $(v_i, v_j)$.
+GRUGT~\citep{cai2020graph} uses GRU \citep{chung2014empirical} to encode forward and backward features as: $\mathbf{r}_{ij}=\text{GRU}(\text{SP}_{ij})$, $\mathbf{r}_{ji} = \text{GRU}(\text{SP}_{ji})$.
+Then, the final attention score is calculated by adding up four components: from front to back, which represent content-based score, source-dependent bias, target-dependent bias and universal bias respectively.
+Graphormer~\citep{ying2021transformers} uses both path length and path embedding to introduce structural bias as: where $b_N$ is a trainable scalar indexed by $N$, the length of $\text{SP}_{ij}$ . $\mathbf{e}_k$ is the embedding of the the edge $e_k$, and $\mathbf{w}^E_{k} \in \mathbb{R}^{d}$ is the $k$-th edge parameter.
+If $\text{SP}_{ij}$ does not exist, then $b_N$ and $c_{ij}$ are set to be special values.
+GRIT~\citep{ma2023graph} utilizes relative random walk probabilities as an inductive bias to encode relative path information.
+Graphormer-GD~\citep{zhang2023rethinking} also incorporates relative distance as bias, and rigorously proves that this bias is crucial for determining the biconnectivity of a graph.